streamlit/streamlit/docs/getting_started.md

 df
 ```

-How it works is simple.
 Any time that Streamlit sees a variable or a literal
 value on its own line, it automatically writes that to your app using
 [`st.write()`](api.html#streamlit.write).
 For more information, refer to the
 documentation on [magic commands](api.html#magic-commands).